ogukei/unlimited-yoshino-works/README.md

 ## Usage

-1. Place Yorita Yoshino images in `./instances`
+1. Place Yorita Yoshino images in the `./instances` directory
     * The recommended number of images is around 10 to 20
     * Use images with a white background, not a transparent background
 2. Run the following command to train our model